-- What type of cake would she like – heavy fruit cake, light fruit cake (which are fondant iced) or sponge, chocolate etc. which can be fondant covered or iced with frosting, buttercream etc., and the flavour of the frosting & fillings?
+- What type of cake would she like – heavy fruit cake, light fruit cake (which are fondant iced) or sponge, chocolate, etc. which can be fondant covered or iced with frosting, buttercream, etc., and the flavor of the frosting & fillings?

-- What colour will her dress be?
-(Unless she has some quirky ideas in mind you could suggest that the colour of the cake matches the dress)?
+- What color will her dress be?
+(Unless she has some quirky ideas in mind you could suggest that the color of the cake matches the dress)?

-When all the information has been gathered you can then say what you can produce to fit their budget and when all the details have been agreed, ask for the details of venue, the delivery date and time and most importantly tell them the amount of deposit they need to pay to reserve the order and, lastly, the date of final payment, before the event.
+When all the information has been gathered, you can then say what you can produce to fit their budget.
+When all the details have been agreed, ask for the details of venue, the delivery date and time and most importantly tell them the amount of deposit they need to pay to reserve the order and, lastly, the date of final payment, before the event.